fbpx

 Offer plenty of payment options:

-Around 50% of people will abandon a purchase if their preferred payment method isn’t available.
-But don’t worry!
-You can easily combat checkout page abandonment rates by having robust payment gateways and a wide range of payment options.
+In a 2023 survey, 59% of respondent said customers frequently abandon their cart if their preferred payment method is unavailable.
+However, you can easily easily combat checkout page abandonment rates by having robust payment gateways and a wide range of payment options.

 To help reduce cart abandonment rates, make sure you’re offering: